 Why do we add Web Push Notifications in WordPress site?

 As we have discussed above, Web push notifications are clickable messages that are displayed at the top of the user’s desktop.
 They can be shown even when the user’s browser is not open.

 Apart from desktops, web push notifications work on mobile browsers.

-Although, the popular websites like LinkedIn, Pinterest, Facebook etc. are already using web push notifications.
+Although, popular websites like LinkedIn, Pinterest, Facebook, etc. are already using web push notifications.
 However, this is proving to be more appealing than SMS, email marketing, and other social media.
-According to a survey, push notifications have 50% open rate on mobile devices.
+According to a survey, push notifications have a 50% open rate on mobile devices.

-This means that more engaged audience for your WordPress website and a significant increase in your overall page views and returning to visitors.
+This means that a more engaged audience for your WordPress website and a significant increase in your overall page views and returning to visitors.

-Add Web Push Notifications in WordPress with OneSignal Plugin
+Add WordPress Web Push Notifications with OneSignal Plugin